 Tejashri Mahale, Ganpat Parsekar College of Education, Arambol

-The world has been hit by the pandemic which has halted almost everything in the last few months except for essential services.
+The world has been hit by the pandemic which has halted almost everything in the last four months except for essential services.
 Although the lockdown has been lifted, people fear to leave the house.
 As far as the youth are concerned, trips, parties, picnics, watching movies and rides have stopped.
 Even if they are willing, due to the restrictions by parents they are unable to leave the house.
 But I don’t think these restrictions curtail the freedom in any way.
 It’s the need of hour to stay home for our own safety.
 The youth have alternate options to enjoy themselves in this digital world.
 They can connect with friends and enjoy virtually, watch movies and web series using various online platforms.

 Shaunak Pai Kane, Mapusa